SEAN: This week isn’t quite as bad as the previous two, but there’s still a chunky bit of stuff coming onto the shops.

 ASH: I’m definitely checking this one out.
 I just can’t pass up the music and magic combo.

-MELINDA: Again, what Ash said!
+MJ: Again, what Ash said!

 ANNA: I am reserving judgement until the first reviews get posted, but it does sound interesting.